 Gail Goodrich, UCLA guard (1962-63 to 1964-65), Los Angeles Lakers guard (1970-71 to 1975-76):

-His number is on the Lakers’ wall of fame because of his National Basketball Hall of Fame status, which is predicated on a) being a vital part of the starting quartet of the Lakers’ 1972 title team, along with four All-Star seasons and b) the two NCAA titles he achieved at UCLA, which were the first two for coach John Wooden.
-Add the fact Goodrich was one of the most coveted high school players when he was at Poly High in Sun Valley and led them to the 1961 L.A.
+Best known: His number went up on the Lakers’ wall of fame because of his National Basketball Hall of Fame status, predicated on a) being a vital part of the starting quartet of the Lakers’ 1972 title team, along with four All-Star seasons and b) the two NCAA titles he achieved at UCLA, which were the first two for coach John Wooden.
+Add in that Goodrich was one of the most coveted high school players when he was at Poly High in Sun Valley and led them to the 1961 L.A.
 City championship, scoring 29 points in the title game despite breaking his ankle in the third quarter.

-The important asterisk to Goodrich ending his run with Lakers came as a result of signing with the New Orleans Jazz as a free agent after the 1976 season — three years, $1.4 million, teaming up with Pete Maravich.
+And an important asterisk to Goodrich ending his run with Lakers came after he signed with the New Orleans Jazz as a free agent after the 1976 season — three years, $1.4 million, teaming up with Pete Maravich.
 For compensation, the Jazz gave the Lakers its No. 1 draft pick for 1979, then finished with the worst record in the league.
 The Lakers took that pick, won a coin flip with Chicago, and were able to draft Magic Johnson.
 You’re welcome.

 Norm Van Brocklin, Los Angeles Rams quarterback (1949 to 1957):